 - Watering responsibly

-These basic tips are the cornerstone for good lawn care and are the three biggest essential tasks necessary for maintaining a lawn that can survive during all seasons in and around the Bryan, TX area.
+These basic tips are the cornerstone for good lawn care and are the three biggest essential tasks necessary for maintaining a lawn that can survive during all seasons in and around the College Station, TX area.

 The standard recommendations for fertilizing your lawn has to do with the type of grass you have.
 Some of the most common grasses follow similar routines to these fertilization schedules: